 Your recipient will receive a link that opens the file in Drive.
 They can view, comment, or edit depending on your chosen permissions.

-Note: Gmail’s 25MB attachment limit applies to the total size of all files in one email, not just individual attachments.
-So if you attach several medium-sized files — for instance, five at 5MB each — Gmail will still block the message for exceeding the limit.
+Note: Gmail's 25MB attachment limit applies to the combined total of all files in one email, not individual attachments.
+Attach five files at 5MB each and Gmail will still block the message.

 How to send large files via Outlook